 How to cook pomegranates

-The seeds can be added raw on top of salads, to provide a sour, fruity flavour and crunchy texture.
-They also cut through roasted meats and rich stews, as the flavour cuts through the richness of these dishes.
+The seeds can eaten raw in salads to provide a sour, fruity flavour and crunchy texture.
+They also work well with roasted meats and rich stews, as the flavour cuts through the richness of these dishes.

 What is pomegranate molasses?

-Pomegranate molasses is simply the juice of the seeds reduced to a syrup.
-This adds a real tangy zing to dressings and marinades, as well as being great as a rich, fruity glaze for roasted meat.
+Pomegranate molasses is made by reducing pomegranate juice to a syrup.
+The molasses adds a tangy zing to dressings and marinades, but also works well as a rich, fruity glaze for roasted meat.

 Fresh pomegranate juice can also be used in cocktails or bastes for meat.